vic/pond/README.md

 ### Elixir Generators

-Let's create a function that cycles an array of ints but on every cycle increments the number of decimal positions.
+Let's create a function that cycles a list of ints but on every cycle increments the number of decimal positions.

 In the code bellow, note that the `[]` stop condition creates a new pond